 Use of Estimates.
 The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and judgments that affect our reported financial positions and results of operations.
 We review significant estimates and judgments affecting our consolidated financial statements on a recurring basis and record the effect of any necessary adjustments prior to their publication.
 Estimates and judgments are based on information available at the time such estimates and judgments are made.
 Adjustments made with respect to the use of these estimates and judgments often relate to information not previously available.
-Uncertainties with respect to such estimates and judgments are used in, among other things, (1) estimating unbilled revenues and operating and general and administrative costs, (2) developing fair value assumptions, including estimates of future cash flows and discount rates, (3) analyzing tangible and intangible assets for possible impairment, (4) estimating the useful lives of our assets and (5) determining amounts to accrue for contingencies, guarantees and indemnifications.
-Actual results could differ materially from our estimates
+Uncertainties with respect to such estimates and judgments are inherent in the preparation of financial statements.
+Estimates and judgments are used in, among other things, (1) estimating unbilled revenues and operating and general and administrative costs, (2) developing fair value assumptions, including estimates of future cash flows and discount rates, (3) analyzing tangible and intangible assets for possible impairment, (4) estimating the useful lives of our assets and (5) determining amounts to accrue for contingencies, guarantees and indemnifications.
+Actual results could differ materially from our estimates.